GET IN TOUCH

 Live Imaging of SKOV-3 xenograft with IntegriSenseTM645

-Case study 2: In-Vivo Bioluminescent Imaging
+Case study 2: In-vivo Bioluminescent Imaging

 This study in murine tumor shows the early detection of SK-OV-3 Luc ovarian cancer cells implanted sub-cutaneous regions before they form clearly visible tumors.
 Such a study might give a tumor development timeline that may be used to develop a window for treatment with anti-cancer therapeutics.
-The graphs show the increase in tumor volume over time and the treatment with Trastuzumab reduced the tumor growth.
-Luciferase imaging intensity was high in untreated mice while the intensity decreased in treated mice, suggesting the anti-tumor effect of Trastuzumab.
+The graphs show the increase in tumor volume over time and the treatment with trastuzumab reduced the tumor growth.
+Luciferase imaging intensity was high in untreated mice while the intensity decreased in treated mice, suggesting the anti-tumor effect of trastuzumab .
 Also shown is the workflow for this study developed in consultation with the clients or partners.

-Case study 3: In-Vivo Fluorescent Imaging in SKOV-3 xenograft using IntegriSense TM 645
+Case study 3: In-vivo Fluorescent Imaging in SKOV-3 Xenograft Using IntegriSense TM 645

 IntegriSense is a targeted fluorescent imaging agent comprising a potent, selective non-peptide small molecule integrin avb3 antagonist tagged with NIR fluorochrome.
 It was developed to enable in vivo visualization and quantification ofintegrin expressed in tumor cells as well as in neo vasculature, and monitor tumour growth, tumor angiogenesis and treatment efficacy.